erik73/addon-mailfilter/mailfilter/DOCS.md

 ```

 If you are using a DNS web interface, then you need to create a new TXT record with
-mail.\_domainkey as a name while for the value/content you will need to remove the quotes
+mail.\_domainkey as a name while for the value/content you will need to remove the
-an concatenate all three lines together.
+quotes and concatenate all three lines together.
 In our case the value/content of the TXT record should look like this:

 ```